Daiz/zpad/README.md

 zpad(5)             // -> "XX5"
 zpad(5, 3, 'Z');    // -> "ZZ5", you can also pass custom pad character as third parameter

-// .default and .padWith can also be chained, which allows you to define them when loading the module var pad = require('zpad').default(4).character('Y');
+// .default and .padWith can also be chained, allowing you to define them when loading the module var pad = require('zpad').default(4).character('Y');
 pad(5)              // -> "YYYY5"
 ```